SmithWillSuffice/ohanga-pai/content/blog/57_yanis_in_a_harness.md

 When posting the the t00bs I am always aware some nerd will quibble, but while I don't have the time to post a whole essay, I tend to get sucked into covering some lose ends or vacant bases:

 > And I do realize if I was a real dick and you gave me a trillion AUD, then I probably would not care about your durable goods prices, I'd buy up a whole lot of them, hoard it all, and wait for the price to sky-rocket, then sell it all.
 Yet this still does not collapse the AU economy, and your government can still purchase anything for sale in AUD, including all idle Aussie labour.

+I had forgotten to mention Yanis used the old lie about the USD being a "global reserve currency".

+> Also, the USA only had "global reserve currency status" under the gold standard/Bretton Woods agreement (a quasi gold standard --- USA promised to redeem for gold, but only to foreigners, I believe US citizens were not allowed to buy bullion after 1935).
+But even under Bretton Woods the currency was not the gold (it was merely redeemable for gold, like tax liabilities).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Bretton Woods ended in 1971/72, ever
+since then the USD is the same as any other State currency, like the UKP, Yen, Renminbi, AUD or NZD.
+Those who float can allow the government deficit to float, it is a mere accounting residual, of no economic consequence.
+Sadly it has negative political psychology repercussions, which is simply false consciousness.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The "Deficit Myth".
+The "deficit myth" and the "tax payer dollars myth" are two of the most diabolical popular memes that kill the hopes for the working class to be free forever from bullsh*t jobs and mass unemployment.

 On the technofeudalism thesis I only had one comment:
 > @16:00 at this point I do not know if Yanis will get around to it, but I'd